Cheapest Accommodation in Toronto

 • Downtown & University Districts: Highest convenience, but expensive rents.
 Areas like The Annexe, Harbord Village, and Kensington Market are popular near the University of Toronto, Ryerson University, and George Brown College.

-• Scarborough: Home to the University of Toronto Scarborough and Centennial College, this area offers relative affordability and diverse food options for students.
+• Scarborough: Home to the University of Toronto Scarborough and Centennial College, this area offers relative affordability and food options for students.

 • North York: This location is near York University and Seneca College.
 You may get the cheapest accommodation in Toronto here with good subway connectivity.